nocksock/do.nvim/README.md

 -  `:Do` add a line to the end of the list.
 -  `:Do!` add a line to the front of list.
--  `:Done!` remove the first line from the list.
+-  `:Done` remove the first line from the list.
 -  `:DoEdit` edit the list in a floating window.
 -  `:DoSave` create `.do_tasks` file in cwd.
 Will auto-sync afterwards.
 -  `:DoToggle` toggle the display.
 Use with caution!